 TP Mazembe have claimed the African Champions League title for the fourth time.
 The Congolese side drew 1-1 with Tunisia’s Esperance in the second leg of the final but their 5-0 victory in the first match secured them the win.

 THE WORLD CUP is being played in Africa this year, and it’s about time.
 African players have been prominent in global club football for decades now -- as many as 1,000 of them play in Europe -- and only a bureaucratic inside job ensured that the 2006 tournament went to Germany when South Africa had been widely expected to get the nod from FIFA, the governing body of world soccer.
+In its embarrassment, FIFA promised the 2010 finals to Africa, and the growing excitement on the continent is palpable.

 JOHANNESBURG – Defeat for Ghana couldn’t come heavier than today’s match against Uruguay, losing 4 – 2 on penalty shootouts after strongly demonstrating their superiority to their adversaries.
 Winning was a must for Ghana, after all, they were the last African team in the tournament, the first ever being played in the African soil.